sumanaga/edge-ai-suites/metro-ai-suite/image-based-video-search/docs/user-guide/get-started.md

 ## Set up and First Use

-1. **Clone the Repository and Build Containers**:
+1. **Clone the Repository and update `.env` file**:
     - Create and navigate to directory:
       ```bash
         git clone https://github.com/open-edge-platform/edge-ai-suites.git
         cd edge-ai-suites/metro-ai-suite/image-based-video-search
-        docker compose build
       ```

+    > Note: The below step is required for deployment with certain pre-release images
+    - Update `DOCKER_REGISTRY` variable in `.env` file present at `edge-ai-suites/metro-ai-suite/image-based-video-search/`.
+The recommended setting to use pre-release images is: `DOCKER_REGISTRY=docker.io/`
+      Please remember to include `/` at the end.
 <!--
 a pre-step to prepare models may be needed
 -->